 The anonymous writer shared: As a child, my father coached me from an early age that I could not be an artist, an entrepreneur, a small business owner… in short, he coached me I could NOT be ANYTHING I wanted to be.

 The reason for this was simple.
-I was diabetic.
-And unless I worked for a big company, I would never be able to get coverage by myself.
-Continue reading →
+I had Type 1 diabetes and unless I worked for a big company, I would never be able to get coverage by myself. (more…)

 No, I have not been paid off.
 No, I am not in the pockets of big pharma.
 No, I do not purchase all prescriptions from Walgreens.
 Yet, my perspective on pharmacy refills took a turn for the grateful last week with the singular effort of one pharmacist.